Prabhakar-Naik/senior-java-developer/README.md

 Test thoroughly: Test your implementation under various load conditions to ensure it performs as expected.

 # 31. Apache Kafka for Distributed Streaming.
+<h2>What is Apache Kafka?</h2>
+Apache Kafka is an open-source distributed event streaming platform used for building real-time data pipelines and streaming applications.<br>
+It was originally developed at LinkedIn and later became an Apache project.<br>
+Kafka can handle large volumes of data and is designed to be fault-tolerant and scalable.
+<h2>Key Concepts</h2>
+Topics: Categories to which messages are published.<br>
+Partitions: Topics are divided into partitions, which allows for parallel processing and distribution of data across multiple brokers.<br>
+Brokers: Servers that make up the Kafka cluster.<br>
+Producers: Applications that publish (write) messages to Kafka topics.<br>
+Consumers: Applications that subscribe to (read) messages from Kafka topics.<br>
+Zookeeper: A service used to manage the Kafka cluster, including broker metadata and configuration.
+<h2>How Kafka Works</h2>
+Producers send messages to Kafka brokers.<br>
+Brokers store these messages in topics, which are divided into partitions.<br>
+Consumers subscribe to topics and read messages from the partitions.<br>
+Kafka ensures that messages are stored in order within each partition and can be consumed by multiple consumers.
+<h2>Use Cases</h2>
+Real-time data pipelines: Reliably transporting data between systems or applications.<br>
+Stream processing: Building applications that process data in real-time.<br>
+Website activity tracking: Capturing user interactions on a website.<br>
+Log aggregation: Collecting logs from multiple servers in a centralized location.<br>
+Financial data processing: Processing real-time stock prices and transactions.<br>
+Internet of Things (IoT) data collection: Ingesting and processing data from IoT devices.
+<h2>Benefits of Kafka</h2>
+Scalability: Kafka can handle large volumes of data and can be scaled horizontally by adding more brokers to the cluster.<br>
+Fault-tolerance: Data is replicated across multiple brokers, which ensures that it is not lost if a broker fails.<br>
+High throughput: Kafka can process messages at high speeds, making it suitable for real-time applications.<br>
+Durability: Messages are persisted on disk, which provides durability and reliability.
+<h5>In summary, Apache Kafka is a powerful tool for building distributed streaming systems and real-time data pipelines.
+Its scalability, fault-tolerance, and high throughput make it a popular choice for organizations that need to process large volumes of data in real-time.</h5>

+Would you like to learn more about a specific aspect of Kafka, such as its architecture, use cases, or how it compares to other messaging systems?
+<a href="https://kafka.apache.org/documentation/">Kafka Documentation</a>

 # 32. Apache Zookeeper for Coordination.